hollyschinsky/phonegap-workshop/share.md

 ---
 In this section, we add the ability to share the session details through the device's native sharing options.

-> The code below works when running the application as a PhoneGap app on your device.
-It should also work in Chrome on the desktop when the page is served with the http:// protocol, and in Firefox, regardless of the protocol (http:// or file://).

 ## Steps